Loading...

 // Webhook is authentic

-}If your endpoint returns a non-2xx status code, WRRK retries the webhook:
+}If your endpoint returns a non-2xx status code, wrrk retries the webhook:

 After 5 failed attempts, the webhook is marked as failed and you receive an email notification.